palak2805/Code-Crafter-Hangman-Game-/README.md

 The game looks well-structured and functional.
 It uses a simple approach to randomly select a word from a predefined list and allows the play to guess letters.
 But it need some enhancement such that:

-a)Reset: Add a reset function for the player to reset anytime.

-b)Visual representation of Hangman : Include a visual representation of the Hangman as a feedback mechanism for the user.
+Visual representation of Hangman : Include a visual representation of the Hangman as a feedback mechanism for the user.

 Version 1.1 :

 Additional features to be required:

 In this version, the game doesn't visually represent the number of remaining attempts.
 You could add a simple graphical representation of the hangman.
 For ex: drawing different parts of the hangman for each incorrect guess.
 Also can implement a scoring system by keeping track of the user's score based on the number of attempts taken to guess the word.
-This adds a competitive element of the game.
+This adds a competitive element of the game. a)Reset: Add a reset function for the player to reset anytime.

 Version 1.2: Overall, this Hangman game is efficient and user friendly.
 But it still needs to add some more exciting features.